 The labral cartilage doesn’t heal by itself.
 Available treatments focus on recovery through stretching and strengthening exercises.
 In more severe cases the most effective treatment is surgical intervention.
 For this reason is very important to have an adequate understanding of the risk factors.

-Numerous reasons can increase the chances or labral damage.
+Numerous reasons can increase the chances or damage.
 Essentially, any repetitive twisting or cutting movement may end in injury.
 In addition, poor flexibility and strength can add to an eventual damage in the area.
-Extra weigh in the hips or problems on the lower back can also affect the labral cartilages.
+Extra weigh in the hips or problems on the lower back can also affect the cartilages.
 What’s more, genetic predisposition to cartilage deterioration is quite common in adults.

 Hip impingement is another risk factor. impingement is a condition where the femur ball doesn’t move correctly when touching the hip bone, this causes wrong friction between the bones which in turns can develop into arthritis.
-According to the sport injury clinic, the principal cause of hip impingement is the hip bone or femur being bigger than normal, so this overtime damages the cartilage.
+According to the sports injury clinic, the principal cause of hip impingement is the hip bone or femur being bigger than normal, so this overtime damages the cartilage.
 This condition is present in nearly 80% of the patients with impingement condition.